Jul 07, 2016 08:07 PM

 Avoid unnecessary purchases and excess packaging.
 Buy in bulk.

 Save some money and the planet by first seeking used and pre-owned items before shopping for new.
 UofL departments can freely exchange durbable items like furniture and equipment for reuse through UofL Surplus.

 Drink Louisville's award-winning tap water instead of bottled water.
-Fill up your bottle easily at one of our many filling stations around campus, including: Bettie Johnson Hall - lobby Boat House College of Business - all floors College of Education - by Dean’s office Community Park - lobby Davidson Hall - 1st floor Ernst Hall - 1st floor Ekstrom Library - 1st & 2nd floors, & Tulip Tree Café Ford Hall - 3rd floor Gottschalk Hall - 1st floor Humana Gym Humanities - 1st floor J. B. Speed - 1st floor at elevator Kurz Hall - lobby Law School Life Sciences - 3rd floor Louisville Hall - lobby Lutz Hall - 3rd floor Lynn Soccer Stadium Music Library Natural Sciences - 1st floor Service Complex - 1st floor Strickler Hall - 1st & 4th floors Student Activities Center - all east side floors Student Rec Center Unitas Hall - lobby University Tower Apts - lobby Urban Studies Institute - 1st and 2nd floors W.S.
+Fill up your bottle easily at one of our many filling stations around campus, including: Bettie Johnson Hall - lobby Boat House College of Business - all floors College of Education - 1st floor by Dean’s office Community Park - lobby Davidson Hall - 1st floor Ernst Hall - 1st floor Ekstrom Library - 1st & 2nd floors, & Tulip Tree Café Ford Hall - 1st & 3rd floors Gottschalk Hall - 1st floor Humana Gym Humanities - 1st floor J. B. Speed - 1st floor at elevator Kurz Hall - lobby Law School - 1st and 2nd floors Life Sciences - 3rd floor Louisville Hall - lobby Lutz Hall - 3rd floor Lynn Soccer Stadium Music Library Natural Sciences - 1st floor Service Complex - 1st floor Strickler Hall - 1st & 4th floors Student Activities Center - all floors Student Rec Center - all floors Unitas Hall - lobby University Tower Apts - lobby Urban Studies Institute - 1st and 2nd floors W.S.
 Speed - 1st floor Kornhauser Library 2nd floor K Building 2nd floor Dental School 1st floor hallway School of Medicine (55A) 1st floor student lounge

 Members of the UofL community are encouraged to seek creative ways to see that durable items are reused.
 This helps save money, reduces the amount of waste we send to the landfill, and reduces the environmental impact of producing and transporting new goods.